TJadhav-27/Metro-Ticket-Generating-System-in-ServiceNow/README.md

 7. Ticket data is stored in the **Metro Ticket Database table**
 8. A **QR code ticket is generated**
 9. The QR code can be scanned at the metro station
+10. The ticket is sent via Email to the user along with the code

 ---